mellor-lab/mellor-lab.github.io/book/contents/research-environment/one-to-ones.md

 Every group member meets with Jack Mellor for 1 hour every 2 months.
-These are scheduled as recurring meetings but can be rescheduled if there is an event clash.
+These are scheduled as recurring meetings but can be reorganised if there is an event clash.

 ## Meeting purpose